-Seattle Mayor Jenny Durkan, other leaders call on Congress to block U.S. agents from cities
+Mayors want US agents blocked from Portland, 5 major cities

 Local and state officials said the federal officers are unwelcome.

 The city has had nightly protests for two months since the police killing of George Floyd in Minneapolis in May.
-President Donald Trump said he sent federal agents to Portland to halt the unrest, but state and local officials said they are making the situation worse.
+President Donald Trump said he sent the federal agents to Portland to halt the unrest, but state and local officials said they are making the situation worse.

 Trump’s deployment of the federal officers over the July 4 weekend stoked the Black Lives Matter movement.
-The number of nightly protesters had dwindled to perhaps less than 100 right before the deployment, and now has swelled to the thousands.
+The number of nightly protesters had dwindled to perhaps less than 100 right before the deployment but has now has swelled to the thousands.

-Early Monday, U.S. agents repeatedly fired tear gas, flash bangs and pepper balls at protesters outside the federal courthouse in downtown Portland.
+In protests and violence that happened Sunday night into early Monday morning, the federal agents repeatedly fired tear gas, flash bangs and pepper balls at protesters outside the federal courthouse in downtown Portland.
 Some protesters had climbed over the fence surrounding the courthouse, while others shot fireworks, banged on the fence and projected lights on the building.

 Trump said on Twitter that federal properties in Portland “wouldn’t last a day” without the presence of the federal agents.

-The majority of people participating in the daily demonstrations have been peaceful.
-But a few have been pelting officers with objects and trying to tear down fencing protecting the Mark O. Hatfield United States Courthouse.
+Most people participating in the daily demonstrations have been peaceful.
+But some attempt to pelt officers with objects and repeatedly try to tear down fencing around the courthouse.

-Williams, whose office is inside the courthouse, called on peaceful protesters, community and business leaders and people of faith to not allow violence to occur in their presence and to leave downtown before violence starts.
+Williams, whose office is inside the courthouse, called on peaceful protesters, community and business leaders and people of faith to prevent violence while they are there and to leave the downtown area before violence starts.
 He said federal agents have made 83 arrests.

-Demonstrations in support of racial justice and police reform in other cities around the U.S. were marred by violence over the weekend.
+Demonstrations in support of racial justice and police reform in other cities around the U.S. were also marred by violence over the weekend.
 Protesters set fire to an Oakland, California, courthouse; vehicles were set ablaze in Richmond, Virginia; an armed protester was shot and killed in Austin, Texas; and two people were shot and wounded in Aurora, Colorado, after a car drove through a protest.

-The U.S. Marshals Service has lined up about 100 people they could send to hot spots, either to strengthen forces or relieve officers who have been working for weeks, agency spokesperson Drew Wade said.
+The U.S. Marshals Service has lined up about 100 people they could send to hotspots, either to strengthen forces or relieve officers who have been working for weeks, agency spokesperson Drew Wade said.

 Kris Cline, principal deputy director of Federal Protective Service, said an incident commander in Portland and teams from the Department of Homeland Security and Department of Justice discuss what force is needed every night.

-Cline refused to discuss the number of officers currently present or if more would be arriving.
+Cline declined to discuss the number of officers currently present or if more would be arriving.

-Some protesters have accused Wheeler of hypocrisy for speaking out against the federal presence because, under his watch, Portland police have used tear gas and other riot-control weapons on protesters, including peaceful ones.
+Some protesters have accused Wheeler, Portland’s mayor, of hypocrisy for speaking out against the federal presence because Portland police under his watch have used tear gas and other riot-control weapons on protesters, including peaceful ones.

 Cline said Portland police should take over the job of dispersing protesters from the courthouse area from the federal officers.